sushichan044/cf-takeuchi-bench/README.md

 # Cloudflare Takeuchi Benchmark

-A Cloudflare Workers application that benchmarks the Takeuchi function implementation in TypeScript vs Go using Cloudflare Containers.
+A Cloudflare Workers application that benchmarks the Takeuchi function implementation in pure workerd vs Go in Cloudflare Container.

 ## Development